 Aura Announces Q1 2023 Financial and Operational Results

-/EIN News/ -- ROAD TOWN, British Virgin Islands, May 04, 2023 (GLOBE NEWSWIRE) -- Aura Minerals Inc. (TSX: ORA) (B3: AURA33) (OTCQX: ORAAF) (“Aura” or the “Company”) announces that it has filed its unaudited consolidated financial statements and management discussion and analysis (together, “Financial and Operational Results”) for the period ended March 31, 2023 (“Q1 2023”).
-The full version of the Financial and Operational Results can be viewed on the Company’s website at www.auraminerals.com or on SEDAR at www.sedar.com.
+ROAD TOWN, British Virgin Islands, May 04, 2023 (GLOBE NEWSWIRE) -- Aura Minerals Inc. ORA (B3: AURA33) ORAAF ("Aura" or the "Company") announces that it has filed its unaudited consolidated financial statements and management discussion and analysis (together, "Financial and Operational Results") for the period ended March 31, 2023 ("Q1 2023").
+The full version of the Financial and Operational Results can be viewed on the Company's website at www.auraminerals.com or on SEDAR at www.sedar.com.
 All amounts are in U.S. dollars unless stated otherwise.

 Rodrigo Barbosa, President and CEO of Aura, commented: "Despite lower production in Q1 2023 compared to Q4 2022, due to mine sequencing at EPP and Aranzazu, higher metal prices and control of our costs resulted in an EBITDA in line with Q4 2022.
 Looking ahead, second quarter should also reflect lower grades while we expect improved operating results across all our producing mines during the second half of the year.
 We remain on track to achieve our 2023 production guidance of between 254,000 and 292,000 GEO at our All-In Sustaining Costs ("AISC") guidance of between $1,037 and $1,193/GEO."